Brit Manuela Flaunts Her Washboard Abs On The Beach In A Tiny Bikini

 Brit Manuela enjoyed some sun and sand in Malibu this week, and the model's Instagram followers got to enjoy a glimpse of her incredible bikini body.

-The American model took to the social media site to share a picture that showed her posing on the beach in Malibu while wearing a revealing two-piece swimsuit.
+The American model took to the social media site to share a picture of her posing on the beach in Malibu while wearing a revealing two-piece swimsuit.
 Manuela had her head facing down and her hand at her forehead to keep the sun out of her eyes.
 With her long dark hair falling in front of her shoulder, Manuela stood with her arm at her side and her long and lean physique on full display.

-She left an uplifting message in the caption, telling followers that she hopes they are able to heal from the things that no one had ever apologized to them for, and that they “rise and shine.”
+She left an uplifting message in the caption, telling followers that she hoped they are able to heal from the things that no one ever apologized to them for, and that they "rise and shine."

-The picture earned some big interest with her fans, racking up more than 23,000 likes in close to an hour.
+The picture earned some big interest from her fans, racking up more than 23,000 likes in close to an hour.
 Many left gushing compliments in the comments section, both for her striking good looks and her positive outlook.

 "Most beautiful model inside and out," one person wrote.